networknt/light-doc/content/concern/sanitizer.md

 sanitizeHeader: false
 ```

-If enabled is false, this middleware won't be loaded during server startup.
+If the enabled flag is false, this middleware won't be loaded during server startup.

 sanitizeBody and sanitizeHeader control if body and header need to be sanitized or both.
-In
-most of the cases, sanitizing body make sense and sanitizing header is not necessary.
+In most of the cases, sanitizing body makes sense and sanitizing header is not necessary.

-# When to use sanitizer
+### When to use sanitizer

-This handler should only be used when you are collecting user input from Web/Mobile UI and
-later on use the input data to generate web pages.
+This handler should only be used when you are collecting user input from Web/Mobile UI and later on, use the input data to generate web pages.
 For example, a forum or blog application.

-For services that user input will never used to construct web pages, don't use this handler.
+For services that user input will never be used to construct web pages, don't use this handler.

-# Query Parameters
+### Query Parameters

 In other platforms especially JEE containers, query parameters need to be sanitized as well.
 However, I have found that Undertow does sanitize special characters in query parameters.
-This
-is why this handler doesn't do anything about query parameters.
+This is why this handler doesn't do anything about query parameters.

-# Encode Library
+### Encode Library

-The library used for cross site scripting sanitization is from https://www.owasp.org/index.php/Cross-site_Scripting_(XSS)
+The library used for cross-site scripting sanitization is from https://www.owasp.org/index.php/Cross-site_Scripting_(XSS)
 and the library can be found at https://github.com/OWASP/owasp-java-encoder

-# Encode Level
+### Encode Level

-The encode level we are using for both header and body is "forJavaScriptSource".
-This gives us
-certain level of confident and it won't mess up header and body in most the case.
+The encoding level we are using for both header and body is forJavaScriptSource.
+It gives us certain level of confidence, and it won't mess up header and body in most the case.

 [Body]: /concern/body/